launchdarkly/api-client-go/README.md

 Access-Control-Max-Age: 300
 ```

-You can make authenticated CORS calls just as you would make same-origin calls, using either [token or session-based authentication](#section/Authentication).
-If you’re using session auth, you should set the `withCredentials` property for your `xhr` request to `true`.
-You should never expose your access tokens to untrusted users.
+You can make authenticated CORS calls just as you would make same-origin calls, using either [token or session-based authentication](/#section/Overview/Authentication).
+If you are using session authentication, you should set the `withCredentials` property for your `xhr` request to `true`.
+You should never expose your access tokens to untrusted entities.

 ## Rate limiting

 We use several rate limiting strategies to ensure the availability of our APIs.
-Rate-limited calls to our APIs will return a `429` status code.
-Calls to our APIs will include headers indicating the current rate limit status.
+Rate-limited calls to our APIs return a `429` status code.
+Calls to our APIs include headers indicating the current rate limit status.
 The specific headers returned depend on the API route being called.
 The limits differ based on the route, authentication mechanism, and other factors.
 Routes that are not rate limited may not contain any of the headers described below.

 > ### Rate limiting and SDKs
 >
 > LaunchDarkly SDKs are never rate limited and do not use the API endpoints defined here.
 LaunchDarkly uses a different set of approaches, including streaming/server-sent events and a global CDN, to ensure availability to the routes used by LaunchDarkly SDKs.
->
-> The client-side ID is safe to embed in untrusted contexts.
-It's designed for use in client-side JavaScript.

 ### Global rate limits

 Authenticated requests are subject to a global limit.
-This is the maximum number of calls that can be made to the API per ten seconds.
+This is the maximum number of calls that your account can make to the API per ten seconds.
 All personal access tokens on the account share this limit, so exceeding the limit with one access token will impact other tokens.
-Calls that are subject to global rate limits will return the headers below:
+Calls that are subject to global rate limits return the headers below:

 | Header name                    | Description                                                                      |
 | ------------------------------ | -------------------------------------------------------------------------------- |